codypiersall/cligui/README.md

 argparse.Namespace instance (what you get back after calling `parse_args` on an ArgumentParser instance), and make a main function to call them both.

+    # Does not make a GUI appear.
+How tragic!
     import argparse

     def get_parser():